openshift-labs/lab-couchbase-operator/workshop/content/exercises/02-creating-the-cluster.md

         username: QWRtaW5pc3RyYXRvcg==
         password: cGFzc3dvcmQ=

 Keep in mind that the username and password are base 64 encoded.
-The decoded valued are Administrator and password.
-You can verify this by runnign the following commands:
+The decoded valued are "Administrator" and "password".
+You can verify this by running the following commands:

 ```execute-1
 echo $(grep username couchbase/secret.yaml | sed 's/  username: //' | base64 --decode)